Gigi Hadid: Activism

 In January 2016, Hadid participated in MasterChef and raised $25,000 for Global Lyme Alliance.
-In October 2016 she joined other celebrities in supporting the BBC's Children in Need's T-shirt philanthropy project.
+In October 2016, she joined other celebrities in supporting the BBC's Children in Need's T-shirt philanthropy project.
 The shirt, designed by Giles Deacon, sold for $15 with 70% of all the proceeds going to the charity.

 In January 2017, after former President Donald Trump signed Executive Order 13780 (commonly known as a "Muslim Ban"), Hadid and her sister, Bella, protested among others in New York City.

-Hadid announced in May 2018 that she would be working closely with Unicef to help children around the world.
+Hadid announced in May 2018 that she would be working closely with UNICEF to help children around the world.
 On August 25, she went on her first mission with UNICEF to visit their programing in Bangladesh.
-The trip fell on the eve of the one-year anniversary of the Rohingya refugee crisis.
+The trip fell on the eve of the first anniversary of the Rohingya refugee crisis.

 On May 3, 2020, Hadid and other celebrities joined forces to play a virtual charity tennis match on Facebook Gaming.
 Organized by IMG Tennis, the participants all received $25,000 to donate to a charity of their choice.
 The winners received an additional $1 million to donate.
 Hadid played for the non-profit organization Feeding America.
 In June 2020, Hadid auctioned off some of her clothes as part of a charity auction organized by British Vogue that benefitted NHS Charities Together and the NAACP.

 Hadid has shown support for the Black Lives Matter movement.
 A percentage of the sales from her quarantine editorial with V Magazine, Gigi's Journal Part II, were donated to four organizations; the Black Lives Matter Global Network Foundation, the NAACP, the ACLU, and Campaign Zero.
 The organizations also received personal donations from Hadid.

-Hadid has frequently marched and campaigned for pro-Palestinian causes.

-In 2022, Hadid pledged to donate her earnings from the Fall 2022 shows to help Ukrainian victims of the Russian invasion.
+In 2022, Hadid pledged to donate her earnings from the Fall 2022 shows to help Ukrainian victims of the Russian invasion and Palestinians.
+Vogue magazine reported Hadid's donations to Ukraine but omitted Palestine, for which it received criticism.

-In 2023, Hadid and Tan France co-hosted the reality fashion competition Next In Fashion.
-The show was released through Netflix on 3 March 2023.
+Hadid is a long-time supporter of Palestine and the Free Palestine movement.
+Bella Hadid and Gigi Hadid have donated $1 million to Palestinian relief agencies.